DivyaDarshan09/Divya_Darshan-VSD-RISCV-week-1/Day-3/4-Sequential_Optimization_for_Unused_Outputs/Readme.md

   ![Synthesis Stats](.screenshots/counter_opt_case1_synth.jpg)

 - Here the need for 3 flip flops is reduced into 1 flop and an inverter.
-- so the unused outputs is optimized
+- so the unused outputs is optimized.

   ---